 This is a follow up story for Betsy DeVille.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published about 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hi there!
 I am Betsy DeVille!
 I run an eCommerce shop for folks who embrace secularism and atheism with a focus on what we have in common rather than snark and divisiveness.
 I opened an Etsy shop after attending an atheist conference and not finding anything I wanted to buy.
 While I am still a side hustle, I have doubled revenue every year.

 My most popular products are bracelets, t-shirts, and Christmas ornaments.
 Many of my products feature a quote from a historical atheist or freethinker.
 With those items, I like to include a short biography about that person.
 For ornaments, I like to include a story about what inspired the design or another way the recipient can connect.

 In 2020, I was able to double what I made in 2019.
 A lot of folks who have purchased ornaments from me in the past come back each year for something new.
 I start designing and sourcing for the winter holiday season in the summer.

 Tell us about what you’ve been up to!
 Has the business been growing?

 2020 was a year of lessons for all of us!
 All in all, I closed out the year feeling very fortunate.
 I was able to work from home full time and my very long commute time could be redirected into other activities.
 I was lucky enough to double business this year, even with the pandemic!
 I launched two new ornament designs.
 I have continued to experiment with print-on-demand, and this year, I published some ebooks.
 Ebooks, like everything else in the zany world of entrepreneurship, were a combination of fun + hard.
 I got to figure out how all the distribution platforms work and how to format for the best results.